WolfgangErb/GraphWedgelets/README.md

 The package contains three main parts

-- The main folder contains three example scripts on how to calculate and apply the wedgelet decomposition for images.
+- The main folder contains six example scripts on how to calculate and apply the wedgelet decomposition for images.
 The package works for RGB images as well as for gray-scale images.

 - The subfolder *./core* contains the core code of the package for wedgelet encoding and decoding of images.

-- The subfolder *./data* contains two example images from the BSDS500 dataset.
+- The subfolder *./data* contains two example images from the BSDS500 dataset and one example from Kaggle.

 Remarks